 2. Sometimes people may think nothing will happen to me.

 3. The government will have to step in and help us.

-4. God or whoever you pray to will take care of me.
+4. God, or whoever you pray to, will take care of you.

 5. I can’t afford to buy extra water or food.

 7. I don’t have time to learn skills.

 8. My neighbor is prepared, I’ll just go over there.

 9. My house is too small to store anything extra.

 3. Cigars (do not store cigarettes-they go bad)

 4. After a disaster coffee drinkers will barter for instant coffee (Starbucks might not be open).